ysucomputerclub/constitution/README.md

 ### Section 5: Officer Removal

 The officers of the organization may remove a fellow officer from office by a four-fifths majority vote of the board, as determined by a public vote in a regular meeting.
-A two-week notice must be given of intent to remove the officer.
+The members may remove an officer by a two-thirds majority vote in the YCC Discord, and the poll must stay posted for a period of one week.
+A two-week notice must be given of intent to remove the officer as well as contacting the faculty advisor about the removal proceedings.

 ### Section 6: Officer Withdrawal